dougvanzee/HyperdrivePdf/Readme.md

 * <b>Page Resizer</b> - Resize pages to a particular page size and scale.
 * <b>Letter / Tabloid Resizer</b> - Force all pages to be either 8.5"x11 or 11x17.
 Used for RFQs and RPFs.
 * <b>Step-And-Repeat / N-Upping</b> - Place multiple PDF pages or multiple copies of the same PDF page on a single page.
+* <b>Color Detection</b> - Detect whether a page has any color elements on it.
+Most commercial PDF applications return false positives when it comes to detecting color, especially when the page contains a grayscale image.

 ### Main Window